 Roughly what level of English you'll need at each entry point: at 11+, schools want broadly intermediate (around CEFR B1) — comfortable in everyday classroom conversation, able to read age-appropriate texts with support.
 At 13+, the bar moves to upper-intermediate (B2) because the curriculum starts moving fast toward GCSE preparation.
 At 16+, schools generally want B2 to C1 — close to fluent, because A-level work assumes it.
 UKiset itself reports against these levels, so the result is the conversation-starter.

-A few things to ask on the visit, beyond the brochure: how many EAL pupils are in your child's likely year group right now, what the teacher-to-pupil ratio is in EAL specifically, whether EAL pupils are siloed at lunch and weekends or genuinely mixed in, and whether the school has had pupils arrive at your child's level and reach top sets by sixth form.
+A few things to ask on the visit, beyond what the school will tell you on the day.
+How many EAL pupils are in your child's likely year group right now?
+What's the teacher-to-pupil ratio in EAL specifically?
+Are EAL pupils siloed at lunch and weekends, or genuinely mixed in?
+And has the school had pupils arrive at your child's level and reach top sets by sixth form?
 The last question is the one that distinguishes the strong programmes from the rest.

 UK law requires every pupil under 18 living away from home in school to have a UK-based guardian.
 For an international family, that means appointing a guardian: either a private individual you know personally and trust, or a professional guardianship organisation.
 Schools won't accept a place without a guardian in place.